 You can save money by asking friends to help with the food.
 Even if you hire a caterer or local gourmet shop to supply the food, it does not need to be fussy.
 On the other hand, the event can be very fancy and lavish.

 Whatever your plan, it's usually a good idea to have room-temperature food that is easy to serve buffet-style.
-You might want a hot passed hors d'oeuvre or one hot main dish.
+You might want one or two hot passed hors d'oeuvre or one hot main dish.

 If you're throwing a theme shower, go with it for decorating ideas.
-If not, fresh flowers and colorful plates and napkins make any room fun and inviting.
-If the bride has already selected the colors for the wedding, consider those off bounds.
+If not, fresh flowers, helium-filled balloons, and colorful plates and napkins make any room fun and inviting.
+If the bride has already selected the colors for the wedding, consider those off bound unless she feels differently.

 Party favors are traditional, but not necessary.
 If you want to give them, keep them small and inexpensive.
 Think about pretty wrapped cookies or chocolates, scented candles, or corkscrews with the bride's and groom's names on the handle.

 Keep this event light-hearted and fun.
-The couple will appreciate your efforts for a lifetime to come!
+As people get to know each other or renew old friendships during the shower, anticipation for the wedding will grow.
+Best of all, the couple will appreciate your efforts for a lifetime to come!